b00ng/zalo-group-photo-album/README.md

 7. **EXIF Timestamp Extraction:** Upload a photo with a known EXIF `DateTimeOriginal` value and confirm the person’s timeline groups the image under the expected day and shows the correct time.
 8. **Filesystem Fallback:** Upload a photo without EXIF metadata and ensure the timeline still lists it (labelled with the fallback timestamp source).
 9. **Secure Photo Serving:** Copy a timeline photo link, edit the URL to target a disallowed path, and confirm the server responds with HTTP 403.
+10. **Reuse Cached Faces (Success):** Point the Group Existing Faces flow at a photo directory and matching cache (containing `all_faces_data.json`) and confirm grouped albums plus the success summary are created.
+11. **Reuse Cached Faces (Validation):** Run the flow with a cache missing `all_faces_data.json` or referencing files outside the supplied photo directory and ensure a clear error is displayed without creating output.